walles/riff/README.md

 ## Misc

-- Get ourselves some kind of benchmark suite / example(s)
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being executed from inside of the `$PATH`
 - Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.